kritikumari777/-string-calculator/README.md

 ## Project Structure

 - **src/**
-  - `App.tsx`: The React component with accessibility issues.
+  - `App.tsx`: The React component with accessibility issues completed.
-  - `stringCalculator.ts`: Implementation of the String Calculator logic (to be developed).
+  - `stringCalculator.ts`: Implementation of the String Calculator logic (to be developed) completed.
 - **tests/**
-  - `stringCalculator.test.ts`: Suite of tests for the String Calculator functionality (to be developed).
+  - `stringCalculator.test.ts`: Suite of tests for the String Calculator functionality (to be developed) completed.

 ## Getting Started